manuperera81/Full-Automation-Framework/README.md

 # Full-Automation-Framework

-In this project, I developed the full automation framwork for  End to End Testing using Selenium WebDriver and Java.
+In this project, I developed the full automation framwork for End to End Testing using **Selenium WebDriver and Java**.

 The main focal point is the ceate maminfram for the ecomeecrce web autmation.
 The site used is a popular Shopfiy Store.